tewereus/property_rent/README.md

 ### Prime Property 🏡
-A modern real estate web application built with React.js, designed to help users browse, list, and manage properties with ease.
+Prime Property is a Mobile application designed to facilitate property listings, searches, and management.
+It provides users with an intuitive interface to browse, list, and manage properties efficiently.

 ### 🚀 Features
 - ✅ Property Listings – View detailed property listings with images, descriptions, and amenities.